 The Political Effects of South-South Labor Migration.
 Ongoing field experiment.
 With Nikhar Gaikwad and Aliz Tóth.

 Millions of people migrate for work, experiencing new institutions and new international forces, often returning home with new political views and behaviors.
 In this innovative field experiment, we randomly select young adults from a marginalized group in India (the conflict-affected Northeast Indian state of Mizoram) for a job-training and recruitment program for the Gulf region’s hospitality industry.
-One year later, we assess how these experiences have affected economic prospects, perceptions of Indian institutions, political participation, and political identity and priorities.
+Two years later, we assess how these experiences have affected economic prospects, perceptions of Indian institutions, political participation, and political identity and priorities.
 The project is pre-registered with Experiments in Governance and Politics.